Executive Experience

 Sector: Multi-site hospitality and service organisation

 Operating across multiple locations with diverse customer demographics, the organisation recognised both a commercial opportunity and governance responsibility to strengthen accessibility for customers and employees.
+Leadership required a structured, organisation-wide approach aligned to brand, compliance and workforce inclusion strategy.

 Strategic Challenge